bootstrap-vue/bootstrap-vue/docs/markdown/reference/router-links/README.md

 }
 ```

-### `prefetch`
+### `no-prefetch`

 - type: `boolean`
-- default: `null`
+- default: `false`
-- availability: Nuxt.js 2.10.0+
+- availability: Nuxt.js 2.4.0+

-Since Nuxt.js v2.10.0, if you have set router.prefetchLinks to false globally but you want to
-prefetch a specific link, you can use the prefetch prop.
+To improve the responsiveness of your Nuxt.js applications, when the link will be displayed within
+the viewport, Nuxt.js will automatically prefetch the code splitted page.
+Setting `no-prefetch` will
+disabled this feature for the specific link.

+**Note:** If you have prefetching disabled in your `nuxt.config.js` configuration
+(`router: { prefetchLinks: false }`), or are using a version of Nuxt.js `< 2.4.0`, then this prop
+will have no effect.